20 Conversation Starters for Anyone Struggling to Connect

 “What someone wishes for can signal their values.
 For example, if they say they wish to win the lottery, this could be a sign that they value financial stability and freedom.
 Wishing to spend more time with loved ones would indicate the importance they place on quality time.
 A wish for good health would show signs they prioritize health over material objects.” —therapist Kara Kays, LMFT

 “If you want to ask someone a deep question but are worried about scaring them off, I like to pick one that’s fun and thought-provoking without crossing personal boundaries.
-This helps me understand others a bit more while maintaining comfort.” —psychologist Luke Allen, PhD
+This helps me understand others a bit more while maintaining comfort.” —licensed psychologist Luke Allen, PhD

 “I like to ask this because it shows what motivates people.
 You can learn a lot about someone by how they start their day and what they’re passionate about.
 This helps you identify people you share the same values with.
 Like if their passion is getting up to run before the sun is up, we may not be a great match.” —Richard M., 30